JapanYoshi/woordinates/README.md

 ### Step 3:

 Remap the longitude from [-180°, 180°) depending on the range the latitude falls into.

-(Note: 8338608 is 2^23.)
+(Note: 8338608 is 2^23.
+Store the longitude in a 32-bit integer variable or larger.)

 * Equatorial: [0, 8338608)
 * Mid-latitude: [0, 7340032) (7/8 density)